 “What green tea is best?” you might ask.
-Well, that’s a tough one because there are more than 1,500 hundred styles of green tea made around the world!
-From heavenly scented jasmine pearls, to naturally floral Organic Darjeeling Green, and oceanic matcha, to woody Nilgiri Forest, the options are endless.
+Well, that’s a tough one because there are more than 1,500 styles of green tea made around the world!
+From heavenly scented jasmine pearls, to naturally floral Organic Darjeeling Green, and oceanic matcha, to vegetal Nepali Green Pearl, the options are endless.

 The reason for this breathtaking variety is because each country, region, and even village has its own way of making green tea.
 China is widely accepted as the birthplace of green tea, and today it remains the dominant supplier worldwide (estimates are about 80% of global supply).
 Japan reveres green tea (matcha, anyone?), incorporating it into everything from ice cream to sacred ceremony.
 Today, as India and Nepal begin to experiment with their own green teas, we have more options than ever before.
 Wherever and however green tea is made, one thing is for sure: it’s an exciting time to be a green tea drinker.